ValenteMendez/migratory-movements-analysis-NL/README.md

-# migratory-movements-analysis-NL
-Migratory movements analysis for the Netherlands, created in July 2024 and including data up until 2022.
+# Migratory movements in the Netherlands

+Ever wondered how the migratory trends in the Netherlands have changed over the years?

+This app uses data from the Overheid.nl to show you the population trends in the Netherlands up until 2022.

+Go to the app: [https://population-analysis-netherlands.streamlit.app/](https://migratory-movements-analysis-netherlands.streamlit.app/)